minio/minio/README.md

 MinIO Server comes with an embedded web based object browser.
 Point your web browser to <http://127.0.0.1:9000> to ensure your server has started successfully.

-> NOTE: MinIO runs console on random port by default if you wish to choose a specific port use `--console-address` to pick a specific interface and port.
+> NOTE: MinIO runs console on random port by default, if you wish to choose a specific port use `--console-address` to pick a specific interface and port.

 ### Things to consider